CDrummond/music-similarity/docs/OtherConfig.md

 Musly and Essentia are asked to analyse.
 Defaults to CPU count, if not set.
 * `minduration` Only analyse tracks with duration >= this.
 * `maxduration` Only analyse tracks with duration <= this.
+* `excludegenres` List of genres that should be excluded from analysis.
+Any tracks that have a genre from this list will not be analysed.